We asked our resident sexpert if the healthy cooking ingredient can make the leap from the kitchen into the bedroom

 Is it safe to use coconut oil as lube?

 There haven’t been any studies looking at the safety of coconut oil as a lubricant, she explains.
 “So far it seems safe—I haven’t had any patients report any negative side effects.”
 Plus, it’s natural, preservative free, and affordable compared with traditional lubricants you find at the drugstore.

 “In my practice, many women who experience vaginal dryness, have chemical sensitivities, or vulvar sensitivities report really liking it,” Gunter says.
 An added bonus: Coconut oil contains natural antifungal properties so it could help reduce the risk of infections when using it.
+(Serious—coconut oil has some amazing health benefits.)
 But still be sure to wipe it off after sex, as usual, and certainly don’t douche—ever.

 Coconut oil has a low melting point so as soon as you rub it in your hands, it will melt and you’re good to go.
 Use it before a roll in the hay just as you would any other type of lubricant during foreplay and sex, Dr. Gunter says.